Frequently Asked Questions

 You might sweat at every class, but you'll start to notice small wins and you'll get stronger with more practice.
 You are never expected to nail a trick on the first, second, or even tenth try.
 We encourage you to be in the moment and have fun working with your body and mind as it is that day.

-Everyone at the studio will celebrate each accomplishment with you because we can we relate - we remember our previous hard fought battles, discomfort, and bruises.
-We know that an aerial journey can sometimes be never ending, often challenging, usually physically painful, and always personal.
+Everyone at the studio will celebrate each accomplishment with you because we can relate - we remember our previous hard fought battles, anxiety, discomfort, and bruises.
+We know that an aerial journey can sometimes be never ending, often mentally challenging, usually physically painful, and always personal.

 No matter your age, fitness level, gender, or ability, every body is welcome at Moonrise Aerials.